shazow/talks/see-python-go/README.md

 ### Runtime Demilitarized Zone

-When mediating calls between two runtimes like Go and Python, we use C land in between them as a kind of demilitarized zone because C has no runtime and we can trust it to not mess with our data all willynilly.
+When mediating calls between two runtimes like Go and Python, we use C land in between them as a kind of demilitarized zone, because C has no runtime and we can trust it to not mess with our data all willynilly.